-• Specifies that records of walkthrough inspections must be maintained for three years.
-The federal rule specifies one year.

-• Specifies that walkthrough inspections must begin upon installation (for systems installed after effective date) or one year after effective date (for systems installed on or before effective date).
+- Specifies that records of walkthrough inspections must be maintained for three years.
+The federal rule specifies one year. - Specifies that walkthrough inspections must begin upon installation or one year after effective date (for systems installed prior to the amended rule).
 The federal rule specifies three years after effective date for all systems.